 The requester's address.

-The requester's Drivers License, the voter's Florida Identification Card # or the last four digits of the voter's Social Security #, whichever can be verified in the Supervisor's records.
+The requester's Drivers License #, the requester's Florida Identification Card # or the last four digits of the requester's Social Security #.

 The requester's relationship to the voter.